FranklinZhang1992/myblog/source/_posts/write-task-scheduler-with-java.md

   - java
 ---

-Most people knows that there is a tool called crontab in Linux and we can use it to execute some scheduled tasks.
+Most people knows that there is a tool called Crontab in Linux and we can use it to execute some scheduled tasks.
 Normally, we just use it to call a script periodically and we write our business stuff in this script.
 This approach works for most of the cases.
 However, what if you want to integrate it to your project?
 You want to do some validations to let user know that they typed in a wrong cron expression and you want to store all tasks in your database instead of files.
 These will all be described in this blog.
 *****
-###### Before we start, a general introduction of crontab time expression will be described (This is important because our self-written task scheduler will still based on the crontab time expression):
+###### Before we start, a general introduction of Crontab time expression will be described (This is important because our self-written task scheduler will still based on the Crontab time expression):
 ## Crontab time expression
 ```
 .---------------- minute (0 - 59)